shuyiyyu/shuyiyyu.github.io/index.md

 ## Education

-- Ph.D. in Political Science, 2021 - present, University of Chicago
+- PhD candiate in Political Science, 2021 - present, University of Chicago
-- M.A. in Social Sciences, 2019 - 2021, University of Chicago
+- MA in Social Sciences, 2019 - 2021, University of Chicago

 ## Presentations